Arvanu

 When does a company need this instead of an agency?

-When the real problem is not coding capacity but decision-making.
-If your team can build but nobody owns priorities, governance, or architecture direction, a fractional operator often makes more sense than another delivery team.
+When the real problem is not coding capacity but ownership.
+If your team can build but nobody owns priorities, governance, or architecture direction at executive level, a Head of AI makes more sense than another delivery team.

 Is this only about strategy?

 No. The market has moved past strategy-only AI consulting.
-The useful version of this role stays close enough to delivery to make sure decisions survive real implementation.
+This role owns governance and EU AI Act readiness, makes the build-vs-buy calls, and stays close enough to delivery that decisions survive real implementation.

 Why is this becoming more relevant now?

-AI tools are easier to access than ever, but getting real business value and safe deployment is still hard.
-More companies have pilots than production systems.
-That gap is where this role lives.
+IBM found 76% of organisations now have a Chief AI Officer — up from 26% a year earlier.
+AI tools are easier to access than ever, but most companies have more pilots than production systems.
+The gap between AI spend and AI results is exactly where this role lives.

 Next step